Harvard Law School and Harvard University Graduate School of Design

 Prospective JD/MUP students must apply, and be separately admitted, to both HLS and the GSD, each of which will independently review and admit applicants.
 Questions relating to the admissions process at each school should be addressed directly to JD Admissions at HLS and to the Admissions Office at the GSD.

 Prospective JD/MUP students may apply to HLS and/or the GSD, concurrently in advance of admission to either school, or during the first year at either school.
 Students interested in applying to either school for matriculation the following September should note the HLS deadline is early February while the GSD deadline is in mid-January.
-All HLS applicants are required to submit an LSAT score, in accordance with application guidelines.
+All HLS applicants are required to submit a GRE or LSAT score, in accordance with application guidelines.
 All GSD applicants are required to submit a GRE score.
 Once admitted, students should follow the notification procedures at each school regarding acceptance of admission and plans to matriculate.